vpalombo/PANEV/README.md

 User can create a PANEV formatted dataset using *panev.exprdataPreparation* function.
 This function will convert the DEG list with relative **FC** and **p-value** from **ensembl** to **entrez** gene ID (or vice versa), and add at the same time **gene symbols**.

-It is recommended to run this function before using *panev.exprscript*.
+It is recommended to run this function before using *panev.exprnetwork*.

 Preparation of formatted DEG list from ensembl gene ID: